-Many best-practice backup approaches are based on the classic ‘3-2-1 Rule’: always have three copies of every piece of critical data, two of them backed up on different media, and one of them stored offsite.
+Many best-practise backup approaches are based on the classic ‘3-2-1 Rule’: always have three copies of every piece of critical data, two of them backed up on different media, and one of them stored offsite.

-Storing backups in multiple data centers provides the kind of site diversity called for by the 3-2-1 Rule, ensuring that if one physical location is damaged or compromised, data is still retrievable because the other sites are unaffected.
+Storing backups in multiple data centres provides the kind of site diversity called for by the 3-2-1 Rule, ensuring that if one physical location is damaged or compromised, data is still retrievable because the other sites are unaffected.